TinyCircuits/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 Let's draw a pixel to make a bullet that the bird can shoot!

 The bullet will be able to shoot in either a left or right direction, depending on which way the bird is facing when it shoots.
 It should shoot out at the mouth position of the bird.
-It won't actually hit anything yet, but we can get start drawing it!
+It won't actually hit anything yet, but we can get started drawing it!

 * Make a "**setup bullet**" function and a "**do bullet**" function".
 * Add "**setup bullet**" to run before your game loop, and add "**do bullet**" to run inside your game loop just after "**do bird**".